 Issue with Windows 10 KB5003637 Patching

 Microsoft announced that they would combine the latest servicing stack update (SSU) for your operating system with the latest cumulative update (LCU).
-But, there is some confusion with June 2021 LCU patch KB5003637 that it has a prerequisite that the May 2021 CU KB5003173 must be installed.
+But, there is some confusion about June 2021 LCU patch KB5003637 that it has a prerequisite that the May 2021 CU KB5003173 must be installed.

 You might face Windows 10 KB5003637 installation issues: 1. when your device didn’t install, the cumulative update for May (KB5003173), and 2.
 You have enabled the following policy in your SCCM / Configuration Manager / WSUS.

 NOTE! – The Supersedence behavior is set to immediately expire a superseded software update.
 This is applicable for WSUS-related patching also.